preprio/prepr-nextjs/README.md

 Returns the active segment from the `Prepr-Segments` header.

 #### getActiveVariant()
-Returns the active variant from the `Prepr-AB-Testing` header.
+Returns the active variant from the `Prepr-ABTesting` header.

 #### getPreviewHeaders()
 Helper function to only get the preview headers.